shaik1002/biggitlabbomb/doc/administration/dedicated/configure_instance.md

 #### Add a custom certificate with a Support Request

-If you are unable to use Switchboard to add a custom certificate, you can open a [support ticket](https://support.gitlab.com/hc/en-us/requests/new?ticket_form_id=4414917877650) and attach your custom public certificate files to request this change..
+To request that GitLab add custom certificates when communicating with your services over PrivateLink, attach the custom public certificate files to your [support ticket](https://support.gitlab.com/hc/en-us/requests/new?ticket_form_id=4414917877650).

 #### Maximum number of reverse PrivateLink connections